jezzsantos/automate/discovery/prototypes/cli/Syntax.md

 `automate edit add-attribute "DataType" --isrequired --isoneof "string;int;bool;DateTime" --defaultvalueis "string" --aschildof {AcmeAPI.ServiceOperation.Response.Field}`

+Okay, now that's a lot.

-So far, we are starting to build up our conceptual model.
+So far, we are starting to build out our conceptual model.

 It now looks like this:

 ```
 - AcmeAPI (root element) (attached with 4 code templates)
     - Name (attribute) (string, required)
     - ResourceName (attribute) (string, required)
     - ServiceOperation (collection)
             - Name (attribute) (string, required)
-		- Verb (attribute) (required, oneof: "POST;PUT;GET;PATCH;DELETE")
+            - Verb (attribute) (string, required, oneof: POST;PUT;GET;PATCH;DELETE)
             - Route (attribute) (string, required)
-		- IsAuthorized (attribute) (boolean, default: true)
+            - IsAuthorized (attribute) (bool, required, default:true)
             - Request (element)
                     - Field (collection)
                             - Name (attribute) (string, required)
-				- DataType (attribute) (required, oneof "string;int;bool;DateTime")
+                            - DataType (attribute) (string, required, oneof: string;int;bool;DateTime, default:string)
-				- IsOptional (attribute) (boolean, default: false)
+                            - IsOptional (attribute) (bool, required, default:false)
             - Response (element)
                     - Field (collection)
                             - Name (attribute) (string, required)
-				- DataType (attribute) (required, oneof "string;int;bool;DateTime")
+                            - DataType (attribute) (string, required, oneof: string;int;bool;DateTime, default:string)
 ```

-Run this command view your own configuration:
+You can run this command to view your current configuration:

 `automate edit list-elements `

-So, with this conceptual *meta-model* of an API, a contributor on the `RoadRunner` product can now define any API in the `RoadRunner` product in terms of its `ServiceOperations` and its `Request` and `Response` DTO's.
+So, with this conceptual *meta-model* of an API, a contributor on the `RoadRunner` product can now define any API in the `RoadRunner` product in terms of its `Name` its `ServiceOperations` and its `Request` and `Response` DTO's.

+This is all we need for the pattern.

-The code that needs to be written into the codebase (C# classes, enums, interfaces, etc) that are needed to contain the Controller, Service Interface, Service Implementation and DTOs can now be derived from this meta-model, and the file names, and directory structure for those classes can be derived from this meta-model too, with naming and structural conventions the tech lead can define.
+The code that will be needed to be written into the codebase (C# classes, enums, interfaces, etc) that defines the Controller, the Service Interface, the Service Implementation and the DTOs can now be derived from this meta-model.
+Their file names, and directory structure can be derived from this meta-model too.
+With naming and structural conventions the tech lead will define next.

 ### Step 3 - Templatize the Code

-The next challenge is to modify the code templates of the existing code templates to read the meta-model above, and produce the appropriate code in the right places in the codebase.
+The next challenge is to templatise the code in the existing code templates to read the meta-model above, and produce the appropriate code in the right places in the codebase.

-For this, the tech lead will need to update the code templates that they have already captured (on the pattern element), which will now need to navigate the meta-model and combine the data from the meta-model with established coding patterns into generated code.
+For this, the tech lead will need to update the code templates that they have already captured.

-> Note: Each file that is generated from each of the code templates will eventually need to be named, and placed into the `RoadRunner` codebase in an appropriate directory, with an appropriate file name.
+> Note: Each file that will be generated from each of the code templates will eventually need to be named and placed into the `RoadRunner` codebase in an appropriate directory, with an appropriate filename.
 That process will happen in the next step.

-The tech lead, now needs to fire up their favourite text editor and modify all the code templates they harvested already.
+The tech lead, will now fire-up their favourite text editor and modify all the code templates they harvested already.

 The code template files have been renamed and can be found in the following location:

-`C:/projects/acme/roadrunner/src/automate/codetemplates`
+`C:\Projects\acme\roadrunner\src\automate\patterns\<PATTERNID>\CodeTemplates` where the `<PATTERID>` can be copied from a previous command the console output.

-Each code template has a unique name that was assigned to it when the `automate edit add --codetemplate "<filepath>"` command was run.
+Each code template in this directory, has had a unique filename given to it when you ran the `add --codetemplate"` commands above.

 Either look at the CLI output to find out the name of the template that was created.
 Or you can run this command to list them:

 `automate edit list-codetemplates`

-Open each of the template files in a text editor.
+Open each of the template files in your favourite text editor (like VS Code).

 Make the following changes to them:

-#### Template1 - Controller
+#### CodeTemplate1 - Controller

 ```
 using System;